-Purpose: To promote the advancement and growth, of the forensic field within the California State Division of the International Association for Identification (CSDIAI) by offering financial assistance in the form of Educational Scholarships and Grants.
+Purpose: To promote the advancement and growth, of the forensic field within the California State Division of the International Association for Identification (CSDIAI) by offering financial assistance in the form of Educational Scholarship and Grant.

 Scholarship Amount: Annual scholarships of up to $500.00 each are available for applicants who are attending a college or university within the state of California or Nevada.

-Eligibility Requirements: Applicants applying for a Scholarships or Grants must satisfy the following requirements:
+Eligibility Requirements: Applicants applying for a Scholarships must satisfy the following requirements:

 Must be a resident of either California or Nevada, or a member of the CSDIAI.

 Be a full-time student with the intention of seeking a career in a forensic related field.
 The applicant must be attending an accredited college or university and enrolled in a forensic related major.